The Battle of Evermore

-"The Battle of Evermore" is a folk duet sung by Robert Plant and Sandy Denny, included on Led Zeppelin's untitled 1971 album, commonly known as Led Zeppelin IV.
-The song's instrumentation features acoustic guitar and mandolin playing, while the lyrics allude to J. R. R. Tolkien's fantasy novel The Lord of the Rings.
+"The Battle of Evermore" is a folk rock song on the English rock band Led Zeppelin's untitled 1971 album, commonly known as Led Zeppelin IV.
+Featuring vocal duets sung by the band's lead singer Robert Plant and folk singer Sandy Denny, the song's instrumentation includes both acoustic guitar and mandolin, and the lyrics allude to J. R. R. Tolkien's fantasy novel The Lord of the Rings.

 Writing and production

 Writing

 The song was written by Jimmy Page and Robert Plant at Headley Grange while Page was experimenting on John Paul Jones's mandolin.
 Page explained in 1977 that Battle of Evermore' was made up on the spot by Robert [Plant] and myself.
 I just picked up John Paul Jones's mandolin, never having played a mandolin before, and just wrote up the chords and the whole thing in one sitting."

 Allusions to The Lord of the Rings

 The song, like Led Zeppelin's "Ramble On" (Led Zeppelin II) and "Misty Mountain Hop" (also Led Zeppelin IV), makes references to J. R. R. Tolkien's fantasy novel The Lord of the Rings, with "The Dark Lord rides in force tonight and time will tell us all" in line 4, "The drums will shake the castle wall, the Ringwraiths ride in black" in line 18, and mentions of war and swords (line 13), shooting with a bow (line 19), magic runes (line 20) and "the dragon of darkness" in line 24.
 The J. R. R. Tolkien Encyclopedia states that the three songs make "direct references to Gollum, Mordor, the Ringwraiths, and events described in The Silmarillion and Lord of the Rings".

 The Oxford Handbook of Music and Medievalism treats the song as "fantasy medievalism", seeing allusions to multiple features of Tolkien's Middle-earth.
 It notes that the song "specifically alludes" to the Dark Lord and the Ringwraiths, while the "Queen of Light" mentioned is "possibly" the elf-queen Galadriel.
 It states that the battle in the song "has often been identified by fans" as the Battle of the Pelennor Fields.
 Describing the effect of the song, it writes that Plant makes use of the feeling of nostalgia with the "strain and desperation" in his "vocal cries" combined with the "haunting, pastoral soundscape" that together set up "the destructive world of war in opposition to an idealized and Arcadian peaceful home".